Build a Terrarium

 What You Do:

-- First, cut off the top of the bottle, down a few inches so that your child can easily reach into it.
-Save the top.
+- If necessary, cut off the top of the plastic container so that your child can easily reach into it.
+Be sure to save the top!
 Put tape around the edge of the area you just cut to cover the sharp edge.

 - Now have you child sprinkle some pebbles into the bottom of the terrarium for drainage.